vamsikadiyam444/Tinder-app-FE/devTinder-web/README.md

 - Create UserCard & feedSlice & feed
 - Edit Profile Feature
 - Show Toast Message on save of profile
+- New Page - See all my Connections
+- New Page - See all my Requests

 Body
 Navbar